cyberphor/knowledge-base/cloud/azure/services/security/directory/entra-id/README.md

 # Entra ID
 Entra ID is a directory and identity management service for on-prem, Microsoft 365, and Azure-based resources.
 It's queried using a REST API via HTTPS, not LDAP.
+Also, Entra ID does not require you to specify a region.

 ## Entra ID Concepts
 Entra ID uses the concepts described below.